AlexsLemonade/OpenPBTA-analysis/analyses/transcriptomic-dimension-reduction/README.md

 ```

 The `point_color` argument of `plot_dimension_reduction` can be changed to any variable that is a column in the original TSV file.

+### Explore potential batch effects from the sequencing center

+The notebook `04-explore-sequencing-center-effects.Rmd` performs exploratory analyses and visualization to roughly assess the extent to which sequencing center is expected to induce batch effects.